top of page

 POP 270.1: Ophthalmic Optics I

 This course is the first of two that studies the optics and clinical use of ophthalmic equipment including spectacles, contact lenses, and examination equipment.
-Students will explore spectacle frame types, measurements, selection, alignment, modification, and repair.
-Lens types will be introduced with an emphasis on materials and designs.
-The laboratory is designed as a practical setting for the application of techniques in lens selection, frame selection and the delivery of these materials to a clinical patient with an emphasis on the ophthalmic materials meeting the patient’s visual needs.
-(5 credits)
+Students will explore spectacle frame types, measurements, selection, verification, alignment, and repair with an introduction to the general characteristics of spectacle lenses.
+(4.5 credits)

 POP 270.2: Ophthalmic Optics II

-This course is the second of two in the studies the optics and clinical use of ophthalmic equipment including spectacles, contact lenses, and examination instruments.
-Students will explore characteristics of ophthalmic lenses including curvature, thickness, prism, and lens design.
-The design of spectacles for high prescriptions and anisometropia will be discussed.
-The course concludes with the optics of ophthalmic instruments.
-(3 credits)
+This course is the second of two that studies the optics and clinical use of ophthalmic equipment including spectacles, contact lenses, and examination instruments.
+Students will explore lens designs, segmented multifocals, progressive addition lenses, and the management of anisometropia.
+The course teaches students about absorptive lens options, lens materials, safety eyewear, and sport eyewear.
+The course concludes with the edging of lenses and the optics of ophthalmic instruments.
+(3.5 credits)

 SPECIALTY OPTOMETRIC PRACTICE COURSES